 Tackling real estate SEO is tricky, and requires the perfect blend of broad content and hyper-local information.
-So, we looked at the brands and companies who were dominating the real estate SEO space, and pulled together their best strategies for winning organic market share.
+So, we looked at the brands and companies who were dominating the real estate SEO space, and pulled together their best strategies and real estate SEO tips for winning organic market share.

 Real Estate SEO Tips and Strategies

 Here are the strategies we recommend for any SEO working in the real estate space.

 1. Create multiple pieces of content around the same topic with different key terms

 Step one to conquering real estate SEO?
 Create numerous pieces of content on the same topic.
 The more content you create, the more opportunities you have to target your desired keywords.
 For example, “Home” and “House” and “Rent” and “Rental” searches both have large search volumes with different results.

 What does this look like?
 Let’s say you’re trying to rank for “homes for rent.”
 Google is not going to recognize you as an authority on the matter if you only have one post about it.

 - Create a series of blog posts — long-form, in-depth content — on a topic.

 - Look at customer needs beyond the decision to rent.
 In our study, we saw real estate SEO powerhouses like Zillow lean into this strategy to help capture customers at every stage of the customer journey.